 ‘I use acrylic fibers, they can’t be blocked’

 That’s only half true.
 Acrylic consists of 100% manmade fibres and do not respond to blocking as well as natural fibres do.
 But, acrylic yarns can certainly benefit from a proper blocking treatment!
 Although the piece won’t really get softer, blocking still helps you get an increased stitch definition and helps you get your edges straight.
 In the end, it just helps you to give your piece an extra bit of ‘pow’!

 ‘I don’t block my items because they will felt.’

-First of all: this can only happen with natural fibers.
-Acrylic fibers simply can’t felt.
+First of all: this can only happen with natural fibres.
+Acrylic fibres simply can’t felt.
 If there’s an indication of ‘superwash’ on your label, you also don’t have to be afraid of felting as your yarn has been made washable (usually by adding a small amount of acrylic to the yarn).
-The felting of natural fibers only occurs when you have the combination of (warm) water, soap and agitation.
+The felting of natural fibres only occurs when you have the combination of (warm) water, soap and agitation.
 During blocking you don’t agitate the yarn, so no felting will occur if you’re gentle with your pieces.

 |Blocking mats.
 The sturdy mats will help you pin down your work. (available on Habbedash).|